-However, don’t wait too long to submit.
+However, don’t wait too long to submit your reports.
 If you file the advance VAT return too late or do not pay on time, the tax office is entitled to levy late payment fines.

-You can avoid all the hardships by using an accounting tool and submit your advance VAT return easily, conveniently and correctly without any errors.
+You can avoid all this hassle by using an accounting tool and submit your advance VAT return easily, conveniently and correctly without any errors.

 The advance VAT can only be reported online.
 The submission in paper form is only permitted in exceptional cases and upon special requests.

 You have TWO options for submitting your advance VAT return in Germany